APRO716/Personalize-PsychEngine/README.md

 * Guitar Sustain (When Miss Sustain It will miss only 1)
 * Combo Number Show Exact Digit instead of 3 digits
 * Quick Option in PauseMenu
-* New Hold note system based on osu!mania (if you hold keys too early then not hit da note with sus note it will not heal sus note lol)
+* New Hold note system based on osu!mania (if you hold keys too early then not hit da note with sus note it will not heal sus note then disappeared lol)
 * Cool Loading Screen & More!